|Alma Mater:||Queen's University|

 - NSCAA National Coach of the Year (1996)

-In 1994, Nebraska became the first Big Eight school to add women’s soccer as a varsity sport, and Walker was optimistic about the future of soccer in the Cornhusker state because of the University’s commitment to building a winning program.
-That commitment has remained strong throughout the program’s history, and in 2005 the Huskers moved into impressive facilities on the Nebraska campus.
-In July 2013, the Board of Regents approved a $20.4 million Nebraska Soccer and Tennis Complex that will open in 2015.
+In 1994, Nebraska became the first Big Eight school to add women's soccer as a varsity sport, and Walker was optimistic about the future of soccer in the Cornhusker state because of the University's commitment to building a winning program.
+That commitment has remained strong throughout the program's history, and in 2005 the Huskers moved into impressive facilities on the Nebraska campus.
+In August 2015, the Huskers moved into Barbara Hibner Soccer Stadium and hosted 12,427 fans in its first year, the third-most in program history and second-most per game (1,381) in school history.
+The average of 1,381 ranked 13th nationally.

 Walker's goal when he started at NU was to have the Huskers in their first NCAA Tournament by the 1998 season.
 Walker not only achieved that goal, he shattered his own timeline as NU reached the postseason in 1996, before earning seven straight top-15 national finishes.

-In 20 years at the helm for the Huskers, Walker has produced the 24th-best career winning percentage among active NCAA Division I women’s soccer coaches at .683 (282-124-25).
+In 23 years at the helm for the Huskers, Walker has produced the 32nd-best career winning percentage among active NCAA Division I women's soccer coaches at .667 (309-146-34).
 Walker is the only head coach to produce more than 100 wins in fewer than eight seasons and notched his 200th career victory in the 2005 NCAA Tournament.

-Over the past seven seasons, the Huskers have averaged nearly 900 fans per home contest.
 In 2002, NU rewrote the single-game attendance record, when 4,830 fans attended the Nebraska vs. North Carolina contest to open the season.
 In 2004, more than 10,000 fans saw the Huskers play in their final season at the Abbott Sports Complex, including 3,620 in the home opener against the Tar Heels.
 In 2005, Walker and the Huskers moved on campus for the first time in school history, allowing a more convenient location for players and fans.
 The Huskers again hosted the Tar Heels to open the 2011 season and a facility-record 2,319 fans came out for the opener.
-Over the past six seasons, the Huskers have dropped just 16 games at the Nebraska Soccer Field and have posted an 42-16-5 record.

 With a proven system, an innovative coaching philosophy, a well-respected program and an ability to recruit some of the nation's most talented players, Walker has the Huskers focused on contending for conference and national championships on an annual basis.